lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ### Variable number of path or query elements

-The number of Uri-path or Uri-Query elements in a rule is fixed at the rule creation time.
-If the number varies, several rules SHOULD be created to cover all the possibilities.
+The number of Uri-path or Uri-Query elements in a Rule is fixed at the Rule creation time.
+If the number varies, several Rules SHOULD be created to cover all the possibilities.
 Another possibility is to define the length of Uri-Path to variable and send a Compression Residue with a length of 0 to indicate that this Uri-Path is empty.
 This adds the 4 bits of the variable Residue size.
 See section 7.5.2 {{rfc8724}}

 ## CoAP option Size1, Size2, Proxy-URI and Proxy-Scheme fields

-These fields are unidirectional and MUST NOT be set to bidirectional in a rule DI entry, see section 7.1 of the {{rfc8724}}.
+These fields are unidirectional and MUST NOT be set to bidirectional in a Rule DI entry, see section 7.1 of the {{rfc8724}}.
 They are used only by the client to access a specific resource and are never found in server response.